University of Waterloo Nano Robotics Group: NIST Mobile Microrobotics Challenge

 The University of Waterloo's Nanorobotics group has competed in the Microrobotics challenge hosted by the National Institute of Standards and Technology (NIST) for the past four years.
 During the 2013 Mobile Microrobotics Challenge at the International Conference on Robotics and Automation (ICRA) in Karlsruhe, Germany, UWNRG won first place in the Autonomous Mobility Challenge with the microrobot EMMA.
 At the ICRA 2011 in Shanghai, China, UWNRG placed first in the Mobile Microrobotics Challenge, beating over 10 other registered teams from top institutions internationally.
 This included entrants from the United States, France, and Italy.
 In 2010, UWNRG placed third place overall in the Mobile Microrobotics Challenge.
 Out of the registered teams, UWNRG was the only undergraduate and the only Canadian team competing.
 The competition required creating a robot under 600 micrometers in all dimensions and competing in challenges designed to test mobility, agility and control, such as the 2 mm dash, a challenge to move the robot in a figure 8 pattern, and microassembly challenges that involve using the robot to pack small triangular pegs together.
-The team plans to compete again in 2014.

 Members

-The team is made up of over 40 different undergraduate students from the University of Waterloo.
-The members of the team are divided into several independent sub-teams: one technical team responsible for designing each of the robots, the control systems group who write the software that controls how the robots respond in a situation, the business development team who are responsible for finding sponsors for the team, and the marketing team who organize outreach events and conferences for the team.
-The associated University of Waterloo professors include Dr. Yavuz, Dr. Prouzet, Dr. Cui, Dr. Mansour, and Dr. Fidan.
+The team is made up of entirely undergraduate students from the University of Waterloo.
+The members of the team are divided into several independent sub-teams: one mechanical team responsible for designing the robot framework, the chemical team who are responsible for integrating our robots with nanotechnology, the business development team who are responsible for finding sponsors for the team, and the marketing team who organize outreach events and conferences for the team.
+The associated University of Waterloo professors currently include Dr. Mustafa Yavuz.